George Washington Vanderbilt II: Biltmore

 Living in one or another of his family residences well into adulthood, Vanderbilt decided to construct his own country mansion and estate in 1888.
-For this purpose, he acquired 125,000 acres of woodland in North Carolina, employing the architect Richard Morris Hunt to design a limestone house modeled on the Chateau de Blois and other chateaux of the Loire Valley.
+For this purpose, he acquired 125,000 acres of woodland in North Carolina, employing the architect Richard Morris Hunt to design a limestone house modeled on the Château de Blois and other châteaux of the Loire Valley in France.
 With up to four acres of floor space, this is believed to be the largest domestic dwelling ever constructed in the United States.

 At Biltmore, Vanderbilt led the life of a country gentleman.
 Having a great interest in horticulture and agriscience, he oversaw experiments in scientific farming, animal bloodline breeding, and silviculture (forestry).
 His goal was to run Biltmore as a self-sustaining estate.
 In 1892, Frederick Law Olmsted suggested that Vanderbilt hire Gifford Pinchot to manage the forests on the estate.
 According to Pinchot, who went on to be the first Chief of the United States Forest Service, Biltmore was the first professionally managed forest in the U.S. It was also the site of the Biltmore School of Forestry, the first such school in North America, established in 1898 by Dr. Carl A. Schenck.

-Vanderbilt was known for his generosity toward his employees at Biltmore.
-Every year, he held a Christmas celebration for their children, complete with decorated tree and presents for each child, even those who could not make it to the party.
-He also paid all the expenses of the Cathedral of All Souls, an Episcopal cathedral he'd built and was a parishioner of, located directly across from the Biltmore Estate's main gate in Biltmore Village (the model village he had built for those who had worked to build the Estate or were employed on the Estate), so that the church's weekly collection could go directly to charity and outreach.
+George Washington Vanderbilt was known for his generosity toward his employees at Biltmore.
+Every year, he held a Christmas celebration for their children, complete with a decorated tree and presents for each child, even those who could not attend.
+He also paid all the expenses of the Cathedral of All Souls, an Episcopal cathedral he built and was a parishioner of, located directly across from the Biltmore Estate's main gate in Biltmore Village (the model village he had built for those who worked to build the Estate or were employed on the Estate) so the church's weekly collection could go directly to charity and outreach.